BRST Transformations and Quantization

 @ Representations of BRST algebra: Horuzhy & Voronin CMP(89); Voronin & Khoruzhii TMP(92).

-BRST Quantization > s.a.
-1st-class and 2nd-class systems; dirac method; lagrangian dynamics; particles; QED; bosonic strings.
+BRST Quantization > s.a. quantization of 1st-class and 2nd-class systems; dirac method; lagrangian dynamics; particles; QED; bosonic strings.

 * Motivation: BRST invariance effectively implements gauge invariance in the path-integral quantization of gauge theories without having to fix the gauge, and having to confront the related tricky issues.